Wintellect/MSLearn/Introduction to Bash/includes/6-filter-cli-output.md

 	az vm image list --all --output table | grep CentOS
 	```

-	This pipes output from the `az` command to `grep`, which filters out lines that lack the string "CentOS."
+	This pipes output from the `az` command to `grep`, which filters out lines lacking the string "CentOS."

 1. Now use the following command to list information about the VM that you created: